 France, the natural home of waterways tourism.

 A cruise on the inland waterways allows you to really get to know a region – and as soon as you’ve done that, you’ll want to explore another!
-It’s only natural, when you can cruise on canals and rivers in a country that has so many facilities for waterways tourism and a great tradition for boating holidays.
+It’s only natural, when you can cruise on canals and rivers in a country that has so many facilities for waterways tourism and a great tradition for a canal boat holidays.
 You can cruise in complete safety and enjoy a huge range of experiences.

 You could wake up in the early morning on your self-drive boat with a view of a pretty Breton village; moor at a pontoon in the unspoilt natural surroundings of the Canal du Midi; have lunch on the deck of your Pénichette® to the sound of birdsong, against the backdrop of Burgundy’s vineyards.
 Come and discover this secret side of France: the gourmet dining and colourful traditions, the countryside opening up on all sides as you glide along in your canal boat, or step ashore to explore the surroundings on foot or by bike.